June 26 Update: What a difference 2 days can make!

 Ski Field Opening Dates Source

-Treble Cone Treble Cone: June 27 - September 27, weather dependent.
+Treble Cone Treble Cone: NO KNOWN DATE YET - all depends on snow conditions, weather dependent.
 In winter, our opening hours are 8.30am - 4pm.
 Official site

-Whakapapa 30 MAY — family friendly snow fun and mountain views.
+Whakapapa NOW OPEN: 30 MAY - family friendly snow fun and mountain views.
 Provisional.
 Opening weekend; skiing from 4 JULY, sking terrain opening progressively.
 Official site

-Tūroa TBA — usually early July is the opening date; season generally runs July-October.
+Tūroa JULY 4 — Season generally runs July-October.
 Official site

 Rainbow Ski Area Projected mid-July or earlier if snow arrives.
 Official site